 - If a student tells you he/she has been sexually assaulted, take the matter seriously; your initial reaction is critical.

 - Do not promise confidentiality.
 Students may be reluctant to talk to the police, and while it is important to protect the student's confidentiality, it is also important to make sure that others who have some experience in these cases also have the information, especially if there is potential for further violence.
 Gently encourage the student to talk to someone, or call the police, or to talk to someone at the Counseling Center or Health Center.
 The most important concern is for the student's health and safety.

-- Remember that under Title IX you must report the incident (names are not required) to the Title IX Coordinator (Susan Bronstein, Executive Director of Human Resources & College-wide Safety at 716.338.1035), or the Title IX Deputy Coordinator (Paula Snyder, Director of the Health Center at 716.376.7569).
+- Remember that under Title IX you must report the incident (names are not required) to the Title IX Coordinator (Barry Swanson, coordinator of Campus Safety and Security, at 716.338.1015), or the Title IX Deputy Coordinator (Paula Snyder, director of the Health Center at 716.376.7569).

 The Verbally Aggressive Student